Flame442/FlameCogs/README.md

 [Preda](https://github.com/PredaaA) for translating Partygames,
 Red for creating the sprites used in Battleship,
 Mistery#3287 for requesting and translating GiftAway,
-[Tradier](https://tradier.com/) for the API used in Stocks.
+[Tradier](https://tradier.com/) for the API used in Stocks,
-And [The Pokémon Company](https://www.pokemon.com/us/) (Nintendo, Game Freak, Creatures) for creating the games that PokemonDuel is based off of.
+[The Pokémon Company](https://www.pokemon.com/us/) (Nintendo, Game Freak, Creatures) for creating the games that PokemonDuel is based off of,
+And Cruithne, skylarr, ConCon, vKoIIextionz, Bloomlake, Dylee, KYPspikes, De Ultimate Gamer, Snowy Wolfie, RadioactiveRenegade, Falcon, Blotch, Chichiri12345, ampplaca, xxmoonlotusxx, Silver5mith, and Starregi for helping to keep the data files of PokemonDuel updated and accurate.